-Note: When you switch to Modem mode from Router (Modem+Router), all the connection methods would be changed to Bridge.
+Note: When you switch from Router (Modem+Router) to Modem mode, all the connection methods will change to would be changed to Bridge.
 You may need to reconfigure the Bridge IP/Netmask through wizard pages if you want to access the WEB Server via the relevant port.